Khalsa Darbar records: Collections

-After the annexation of the Sikh Empire in 1849, the vast corpuses of Khalsa Darbar records fell into the possession of the British.
+After the Second Anglo-Sikh War and its annexation of the Sikh Empire in 1849, the vast corpuses of Khalsa Darbar records fell into the possession of the British.
 They were relegated to the storage of the vernacular office in the Civil Secretariat in Lahore.
 The records remained there untouched until Michael O'Dwyer, the Lieutenant-Governor (1912–19), initiated a project to arrange and classify the records, which was led by Sita Ram Kohli.
 Kohli spent four years ordering the records.
 The records consisted of 129 bundles, with some bundles containing several thousand of sheets each.
 The individual record sheets are composed out of Kashmiri or Sialkoti paper, with the dimensions of the sheets generally being 5"x7.5".
 A supplement to the record bundles are fifteen manuscripts that are bound in leather, which are copies of the orders issued to various government officials and the sizable correspondence between the Lahore Darbar and the Ambala and Ludhiana political agencies of the British.